georgeaaabbbccc/rdma_dpdk/README.md

 4. At the server machine, run `run-servers.sh`.
 The server threads will register their QPs with the registry.

-5. At all client machines, run `run-machine.sh`.
+5. At client machine `i`, run `run-machine.sh i`.
 The clients will get the servers' QP identifiers from the registry.
 Any number of client machines can be added to the server this way.